Fall Garden Guide: Grow The Best Fall Veggies

 Mulch over your crops.
-This keeps the moisture in the soil and provides an extra barrier against chilly weather.
-Try not to mound the mulch up around your plant stems to allow for air flow to the plant itself.
+This keeps the moisture in the soil and provides an extra barrier against cool weather.
+Try not to mound the mulch up around your plant stems to allow for airflow to the plant itself.

 Harvesting Your Crop

-Fall-grown produce tends to be crisp, sweet, and fresh, as the cooler temperatures help the plants keep their moisture.
-As fall plants develop, especially root crops like beets, you have a couple choices.
+Fall-grown produce tends to be crisp, sweet, and fresh, as the cool temperatures help the plants keep their moisture.
+As fall plants develop, especially root crops like beets, you have a couple of choices.
 You can leave them in the ground until they’re huge, or you can harvest them when they’re young and tender.
-If you want to leave them to mature longer, you’ll need to protect them from any upcoming frost.
+If you want to leave them to mature longer, you’ll need to protect them so they can survive light frosts.

 Plants like cabbage and cauliflower can be neatly cut at the stem, leaving the remnant in the ground to slowly rot away and add extra fertility for next year’s plants.
-Leaf lettuce, spinach and similar vegetables may be able to go for quite a while longer if you’re only harvesting the leaves and not whole heads.
+Leaf lettuce, spinach, and similar vegetables may be able to go for quite a while longer if you’re only harvesting the leaves and not whole heads.
 You can extend these plants out for quite a while, but remember, some plants will be destroyed by that first frost.
-Others, like kale, can be hardy even in moderate frost conditions.
+Others, like kale, and brussels sprouts can be hardy even in light frosts.